 7 Smart Ways to Spend Your Tax Refund

 Getting a big tax return at the end of the financial year is exciting for many.
 It might mean a new TV, a used car, or even a holiday.
 Although not as gratifying, don’t go splashing that cash just yet.
-Instead, learn smart ways to spend your tax refund in a way that’ll benefit you in the long run (such as paying off a small personal loan).
+Instead, learn smart ways to spend your tax refund that’ll benefit you in the long run (such as paying off a small personal loan).

 To get you started, we’ve put together the top 7 smart ways to spend your tax refund.
 Read on to get the best tax refund spending ideas!